What to Do if Your Dog Has Bad Breath? A Pet Owner's Guide

 Why Does Your Dog Hae Bad Breath?

-Generally, your dog's bad breath is caused by poor oral hygiene, dental diseases, diet, and other factors.
-Here are the most common reasons:
+Generally, canine halitosis is caused by poor oral hygiene, dental diseases, diet, and other factors.
+Here are the most common reasons for bad breath in dogs:

 Poor Oral Hygiene and Dental Diseases